alphagov/government-service-design-manual/service-manual/agile/training-and-learning.md

 [Delivery team members: if you are becoming part of a delivery team](#delivery-team-members)

-This covers people any other people who’ll be part of an agile team, eg:
+This covers any other people who’ll be part of an agile team, eg:

 * developer
 * user researcher